Burbon13/PriceAnalyzer/README.md

 Straightforward desktop application with a minimalist GUI that lets the user track the evolution of any product's prices (www.emag.ro only).

+## How does it work?

+It makes HTTP requests to www.emag.ro, parses the response and saves the information inside MongoDB.

+## UX

 When opening the application the main menu appears, containing 4 buttons:
 - **My Products:** shows the saved products
 - **Add Products:** opens a search menu where the user can add new products